joshuadowding/jdowding.me/_posts/2019-08-23-Portfolio.md

  - Ubuntu
 ---

-Forked from an abandoned open-source project of the same name, the Ubuntu Kernel Update Utility (or "ukuu") manages kernel updates for Ubuntu-based distributions; including both supported and un-supported kernel releases directly from Canonical.
+Forked from an [abandoned open-source project](https://github.com/teejee2008/ukuu), Noyau manages kernel updates for Ubuntu-based distributions; including both supported and un-supported kernel releases directly from Canonical.
 With a modern GTK3-based interface, and a convenient command-line interface, it's features include the ability to: **install newer kernels than those that come with the distribution by default**, view kernel release changelogs, **remove all installed kernels besides the one that's currently running**, and includes desktop notifications for new kernel releases.